“You smell a little like curry, but I don’t mind it”

 I was 16 and not ready for my heartbreaks to start with blatant microaggressions targeting my heritage.
 Six years later, I’m still baffled by why my then beau would think this would remotely be a compliment.
 Maybe I weed out my dating pool, but what of the work spaces wondering when I would come in with a tray of tikka masala or samosas and the friendships around the food tourism I offer?
 In a world without color – I’m a curry pumping machine.
 I think I’ll save my energy and write the answer I wanted to scream at more than one encounter.
 We’re more than curry.
 We’re more than a punchline of your “harmless” passive aggressive curry humor.
 A word coined by our colonizers becoming the dominant narrative of desi representation is telling of a “post-racial” world we were promised but do not live in.

 “Curry” stews in the violence that the British colonies wreaked upon us.
 Our lands were forcefully robbed, our people assaulted, and centuries of pillage continue to paint our future over spices.
 People know of the colonization that occurred in south asian regions, but not a lot realize that “curry” was the insult forced to be ours.
 As the world tries to fit thousands of years of culture of an area vibrant with different communities into a one dimensional word, we continue to lose our autonomy in matters of our legacy.
-The UK still touts curry being one of its national dishes, demonstrating the ugliness of the dynamics of colonial powers that monopolize desi cuisine to only be validated within eurocentric validations.
+The UK still touts curry being one of its national dishes, demonstrating the ugliness of the dynamics of colonial powers that monopolize desi cuisine to only be validated within eurocentric definitions.
 This representation while still being othering, centers north indian food to be central to the image of curry.
 In a region where communities are still fighting casteism, colorism, and antiblackness, curry continues to alienate and make being desi a performative aspect that is centered around north indian cuisine.
 This word homogenizes cultural dishes from all around former territories within Asia who’s only commonality was that they shared the same colonizer.
 How many times do I have to be asked if I’m indian, before you realize your vision of curry isn’t the only limiting part of our experience?

 I realize as the world became globalized, theses sensitive wounds became shared.
 I remember when I first saw chicken curry on the menu at a Japanese restaurant when I first arrived in the states.
 I was surprised that they would offer what I thought was a translation of a traditional dish cooked on Sundays, but found the dish to have familiar flavors in a completely different interpretation.
 It was the moment that drew me in to tracing our food histories, often they have the scars left behind by our colonizers and tell a story with our stomachs.
 The warm temperatures of our regions and the mineral rich content of our lands made us wealthy in spices that preserved and flavored our foods.
 These very spices became the primary motivations of Vasco de Gama, Colombus and others to begin their imperialistic conquests that disrupted the lives of indigenous folx.
 The British used these spices along with jewels and other resources to reap profits for over 200 years and still refuse to give any reparations.
 Curry powder was introduced in the late 1800s to Japan as a means to solve fatigue and increase productivity from laborers.
 It was mixed with a flour roux as a way to incorporate more gluten to energize workers and offer an alternative for times of rice shortages.
 The British colonies spread these spices to other countries as well, all while erasing the history of the people they were profiting at the expense of, trading something that was NEVER theirs.
 It traces itself to the sugarcane plantations the British set over all of West Indies.
 The cuisine that emerges is a testament to the communities that fused in the site of violence of colonization and salvery.